|(Versión en castellano)|

 And to reduce contamination you propose:

-Finally, the ethical problem has in turn an underlying psychological one.
-If you understood the change of mind is about discipline and abstinence (like in the fad diets example) I'm sorry to say that you're just persisting in avoiding responsibility.
-The necessary change is to stop following the cattle and dare to think and choose for yourself, I guarantee you this will not only moderate your consume habits, it'll improve your quality of life.
+A good start is to confront your own truth; ask yourself if through laziness, cowardice, lack of initiative, lack of personality or a combination of these factors you've let the media fool you about what quality of life or well-being is.
+Which leads the present analysis to reveal the first cause: the ethical problem has, in turn, an underlying psychological one, if you understood that the proposed change is about discipline or abstinence (like in the fad diets example) I'm sorry to say that you're just persisting in avoiding responsibilities.
+The necessary change is to stop following the cattle and dare to think and choose for yourself; I guarantee you this will not only help you moderate your consume habits, it'll improve your quality of life at all levels.

 ©2020 - Walter Alejandro Iglesias